w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **Presentational**:  provide students with the definitions of accessibility, usability and inclusion.
-Explain that usability often is not enough to cover the needs of all the people and this is why accessibility becomes necessary.
-Underline that everybody in the team needs to be involved in accessibility, from managerial staff to technical people in charge of designing, developing or creating content.
+Explain that usability alone may not sufficiently address the needs of people with disabilities whereas  accessibility focuses specifically in the needs of people with disabilities.

 ##### Suggested activities